Dark1NF1N17Y/Video-Compressor/README.md

 - It Compresses The Large Video Into 60MB Or Less With No Cutting Or Resizing

-- Easy To Use , Just Enter The Video Path And The Output Name With The Extension Ex: output.mp4
+- Easy To Use , Just Enter The Video And Output Name

 ## How To Use